EASA Pilot Licensing for gliders, PART-SFCL, became effective on 8th April 2020.

 These are awarded on advanced achievements such as 300k, 500k flights or 3000m and 5000m height gains.

-- Class II Instructor (FI) – can perform all training apart from 1st solos and 1st cross-country flights.
+- Class II Instructor FI(S) – can perform all training apart from 1st solos and 1st cross-country flights.

-- Class I Instructor (FE) – senior instructors who can send students on their 1st solos and 1st cross-country flights
+- Class I Instructor FE(S) – senior instructors who can perform Skills and Proficiency Tests for SPL.

-In addition there is a Chief Flying Instructor (CFI) rating who manages the instructors and an Examiner (FIE) rating who can grant or renew instructor ratings.
+In addition there is a Chief Flying Instructor (CFI) rating who manages the instructors at a gliding club.

-Forms for apply for Bronze , Silver, Gold, Diamond and others can be found on the forms page.
+Forms to apply for Bronze , Silver, Gold, Diamond and other badges can be found on the forms page.

 Legislation came into force in Europe on 8th April 2020 which enables EASA to implement a Gliding Licensing system across Europe, except in the UK, known as SFCL.